rethinkdb/www/open-governance/index.md

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

-### PMC Chair

-The PMC Chair is a single individual, voted for by the PMC members.
-Once someone has been appointed Chair, they remain in that role until they choose to retire, or the PMC casts a simple majority vote to remove them.

-The PMC Chair has no additional authority over other members of the PMC: the role is one of coordinator and facilitator.
-The Chair is also expected to ensure that all governance processes are adhered to and has the casting vote when RethinkDB fails to reach a simple majority.

-## Support

-All participants in the community are encouraged to provide support for new users within the RethinkDB management infrastructure.
-This support is provided as a way of growing the community.
-Those seeking support should recognize that all support activity within RethinkDB is voluntary and is therefore provided as and when time allows.

 ## Decision-making process